DSCI-310/DSCI_310_group_1_package/README.md

 ## Usage

 - The package has three functions: splitxy, listfun, and plotsquaredata.

+- TODO

 ## Contributing